Wolf1904/Troubleshooting/README.md

 Welcome to the **Troubleshooting** repository — a structured collection of real-world system issues, their root causes, and practical solutions.
 This project serves as a personal knowledge base and a reference for IT professionals, system admins, CTF players, and developers dealing with Linux and Windows environments.

+> ⚠ **Disclaimer**: This information is intended for educational and recovery purposes only.
+Do not use on systems without proper authorization.
 ---

 ## Repository Structure